Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Introduction and Overview of the Paper

 The paper is arranged as follows.
-In Section \ref{Section1.1}, we explain the univariant V+A algorithm and establish the link between the discrete orthogonal polynomials and the continuous orthogonal polynomials in real intervals.
-We also give a sketch of proof of the convergence of the univariant V+A algorithm using the Lebesgue constant.
-In Section \ref{section Multivariate VA}, we extend the univariate V+A algorithm to higher dimensions and compare the numerical results of V+A approximations with polynomial frame approximations in irregular domains.
-Section \ref{Section leb constant} gives our main theoretical result on sample complexity and convergence rate of V+A algorithm on general $d$-dimensional domains.
-In Section \ref{section Weighted LSA}, we give the weighted V+A least-squares algorithm, \texttt{VA+Weight}, which takes only $M=\mathcal{O}(N\log N)$ sample points to give a near-optimal approximation.
+In Section \ref{Section1.1}, we introduce the Arnoldi orthogonalization procedure in the least squares approximation setup, presenting the univariate V+A algorithm along with three examples of its numerical applications.
+In Section \ref{section Multivariate VA}, we extend the univariate V+A algorithm to higher dimensions.
+We compare the multivariate V+A method with other techniques and showcase its effectiveness through five examples of numerical applications in function approximation within $d$-dimensional (irregular) domains ($d \ge 2$).
+Section \ref{Section leb constant} gives our main theoretical result on sample complexity and convergence rate of least squares approximation using the V+A algorithm on general $d$-dimensional domains.
+In Section \ref{section Weighted LSA}, we give the weighted V+A least-squares algorithm, \texttt{VA+Weight}, which takes only $M=\O(N\log N)$ sample points to give a near-optimal approximation.